xiaoyunyang/isomorphic-router-demo/README.md

 ## TODOs

-- [X] Add `isomorphic-fetch` example to show app grabbing data from an api endpoint whilst in SPA mode.
+- [X] Add `isomorphic-fetch` example to show app grabbing data from an api endpoint while in SPA mode.
 - [ ] Add example for redirect with message to the router
 - [ ] Add webpack HMR and React Hot Loader
 - [ ] Add data preloading example